 - Home foreclosures reach a high in 2009 – 3 million foreclosures.

 Entering 2009 the US economy was officially in a recession.
 For many households, the recession created financial hardship and stress.
 People lost their homes, jobs, and investments.
+Many were unable to control their own destiny.

-However, what many individuals saw post-2008 as a scary, uncertain time, my wife and I saw as opportunity.
+However, what many individuals saw post-2008 as a scary, uncertain time, my wife and I saw as an opportunity.

 Both of us were secure in our jobs.
 The only debt we had was our mortgage.
 We had accumulated a significant amount of cash in our savings account – from years of saving.
 The cash we had saved provided us with a sense of security and most important choices.